-If the active remedy reduces contaminant levels to those that allow for unlimited use and unrestricted exposure, then there is no need for LUCs.
-Each ROD states that the requirements pursuant to the LUC alternative will be deleted for a site in the event that the soil/sediment excavation achieves levels for all contaminants that allow for unlimited use and unrestricted exposure at the site.
-In 2002 and 2003, Travis AFB conducted soil excavations at LF008,

-RW013, SS041, and SD042; and all four excavations achieved these levels.
+If the active remedy reduces contaminant levels to those that allow for unrestricted use and unlimited exposure, there is then no need for LUCs.
+Each ROD states that the LUC alternative requirements will be deleted for a site in the event that the cleanup achieves levels for all contaminants that allow for unlimited use and unrestricted exposure at the site.
+In 2002 and 2003, Travis AFB conducted soil excavations at LF008, RW013, SS041, and SD042; and all four excavations achieved these levels.
 In 2007, Travis AFB conducted soil excavations at FT003, FT004, LF007E, and SD045.
-These actions also achieved cleanup levels that allow for unlimited use and unrestricted exposure.
-As a result, no LUCs are in place at these sites; however, with regard to the remainder of LF007, a closed municipal landfill within the NEWIOU, land use controls will remain in place.
+These actions also achieved cleanup levels that allow for unrestricted use and unlimited exposure.
+As a result, no LUCs are in place at these sites; however, with regard to the remainder of LF007 (a closed municipal landfill within the NEWIOU) land use controls will remain in place.